Skip to content

 We came across an archaeological investigation site before the entrance.
 This was once the location of the medieval Islamic quarter and the Christian graveyard.
 There were some glass areas where you could see some makeshift skeletons.

-There was also an Historical Interpretation Centre housed in a small building which had various exhibits of what they have found around the castle’s archaeological digs.
+There was also an Historical Interpretation Centre housed in a small building.
+The center had various exhibits of what they have found around the castle’s archaeological digs.

 Moorish Castle Archaeological site